Space station: Salyut, Almaz and Skylab

-In 1971 the Soviet Union developed and launched the world's first space station, Salyut 1.
+In 1971, the Soviet Union developed and launched the world's first space station, Salyut 1.
 The Almaz and Salyut series were eventually joined by Skylab, Mir, and Tiangong-1 and Tiangong-2.
 The hardware developed during the initial Soviet efforts remains in use, with evolved variants comprising a considerable part of the ISS, orbiting today.
-Each crew member stays aboard the station for weeks or months, but rarely more than a year.
+Each crew member stays aboard the station for weeks or months but rarely more than a year.

 Early stations were monolithic designs that were constructed and launched in one piece, generally containing all their supplies and experimental equipment.
 A crew would then be launched to join the station and perform research.
-After the supplies had been used up, the station was abandoned.
+After the supplies had been consumed, the station was abandoned.

 The first space station was Salyut 1, which was launched by the Soviet Union on April 19, 1971.
-The early Soviet stations were all designated "Salyut", but among these there were two distinct types: civilian and military.
+The early Soviet stations were all designated "Salyut", but among these, there were two distinct types: civilian and military.
 The military stations, Salyut 2, Salyut 3, and Salyut 5, were also known as Almaz stations.

 The civilian stations Salyut 6 and Salyut 7 were built with two docking ports, which allowed a second crew to visit, bringing a new spacecraft with them; the Soyuz ferry could spend 90 days in space, at which point it needed to be replaced by a fresh Soyuz spacecraft.
 This allowed for a crew to man the station continually.
 The American Skylab (1973–1979) was also equipped with two docking ports, like second-generation stations, but the extra port was never used.
 The presence of a second port on the new stations allowed Progress supply vehicles to be docked to the station, meaning that fresh supplies could be brought to aid long-duration missions.
-This concept was expanded on Salyut 7, which "hard docked" with a TKS tug shortly before it was abandoned; this served as a proof-of-concept for the use of modular space stations.
+This concept was expanded on Salyut 7, which "hard docked" with a TKS tug shortly before it was abandoned; this served as a proof of concept for the use of modular space stations.
 The later Salyuts may reasonably be seen as a transition between the two groups.

-Mir and Apollo–Soyuz
+Mir

-Unlike previous stations, the Soviet space station Mir had a modular design; a core unit was launched, and additional modules, generally with a specific role, were later added to that.
+Unlike previous stations, the Soviet space station Mir had a modular design; a core unit was launched, and additional modules, generally with a specific role, were later added.
 This method allows for greater flexibility in operation, as well as removing the need for a single immensely powerful launch vehicle.
 Modular stations are also designed from the outset to have their supplies provided by logistical support craft, which allows for a longer lifetime at the cost of requiring regular support launches.